Exploring the Outdoors in Peru

 I began my day on the train to Aguas Calientes, but disembarked early, in what seemed like the middle of nowhere.
 From there, I hiked about 3 km (1.8 miles) uphill to reach the tree line, and then another 3 km on mostly flat trails until you reach the halfway point.

-The halfway point is an ancient Incan archeological site called Wiñay Wayna (‘forever young‘ in the Incas’ native tongue, Quechua), and this hike is the only way to visit the site.
+The halfway point is an ancient Incan archaeological site called Wiñay Wayna (‘forever young‘ in the Incas’ native tongue, Quechua), and this hike is the only way to visit the site.
 Built into a steep hillside overlooking the Urubamba River, Wiñay Wayna’s is comprised of the skeletons of housing complexes connected by a stone staircase and surrounded by green agricultural terraces.
 It provided a perfect spot to take a break for lunch.

 From Wiñay Wayna, the trail stayed mostly flat.
 The anticipation built as I rounded each bend, and I must have asked my guide a dozen times in that last hour if we were almost there.
 Finally, I reached the Sun Gate and was rewarded with a view of Machu Picchu from above.
 Standing there observing Machu Picchu for the first time put all the photos I’d seen to shame.
 The stone ruins were larger than life, the vivid green mountains towered protectively over the ancient civilization, and the mist rising from the valley added an air of enchantment.